emilsw/ew/ecommerce-optimization-tips.md

 But it doesn’t have to be that way, even small changes and improvements to your store can turn this around and bring you far more revenue in the future.

-###Enter your website URL below and get specific 3-5 specific optimization recommendations for your ecommerce store for free.###
+###Enter your website URL below and get specific 3-5 specific optimization recommendations for your ecommerce store for free###

 ----
 <form action="http://formspree.io/emils.veveris@gmail.com" method="POST" class="pure-form">